Society451/Better-Pronto/readme.md

 An alpha client for [pronto](https://pronto.io), a messaging platform used by various educational institutions.

-Aims to improve the performance and security of the Pronto messaging app.
+Aims to improve the performance and security of the Pronto messaging app